Nuestra Señora de Atocha: Sinking

 Nuestra Señora de Atocha had been delayed in Veracruz before she could rendezvous in Havana with the vessels of the Tierra Firme (Mainland) Fleet.
 The treasure, which arrived by mule in Panama City, was so immense that it took two months to record and load it onto the Atocha.
 After still more delays in Havana, what was ultimately a 28-ship convoy did not manage to depart for Spain until 4 September 1622, six weeks late.
 Each ship in the convoy carried crew, soldiers, passengers, provisions, and treasures from all over South America.
-The Atocha alone carried cargo whose estimates range between $250 and $500 million, including silver from Bolivia, Peru and Mexico, gold and emeralds from Colombia, and pearls from Venezuela, as well as more common goods including worked silverware, tobacco, and bronze cannons.
+The Atocha alone carried cargo whose value was estimated to range between $250 and $500 million, including silver from Bolivia, Peru and Mexico, gold and emeralds from Colombia, and pearls from Venezuela, as well as more common goods including worked silverware, tobacco, and bronze cannons.

 In the second day of its voyage from Havana, the convoy was overtaken by a hurricane in the Florida Straits.
 By the morning of 6 September, eight of the ships had sunk and their remains lay scattered from Marquesas Key to the Dry Tortugas.
 The Nuestra Señora de Atocha had lost all of her 265 crew and passengers except for three sailors and two slaves, who survived by clinging to the mizzenmast.
 Among the sailors killed in the disaster was Bartolomé García de Nodal, explorer of the Straits of Magellan surrounding Cape Horn at the southern tip of South America.
-All of her treasure sank with the ship, approximately 30 league from Havana.
+All of the treasure sank with the ship, approximately 30 league from Havana.